thegauravthakur/blog/src/content/posts/all-about-heap-data-structure.md

 }
 ```

-Heapify algorithm is able to create a heap in O(n) time whereas traditional
+Heapify algorithm is able to create a heap in O(n) time, whereas traditional
 approach takes O(n log n) time for n elements.
 We should always use heapify if
 the array is readily available.

 ### Priority Queue

-A priority queue is a special kind of data structure which will always pop the
+A priority queue is a special kind of data structure that will always pop the
 value with the highest priority.
 We can easily achieve this using a max/max
 heap.
 We can also create a priority queue by storing the elements in a normal
-array but this will not be efficient as the pop method will take O(n) time.
+array, but this will not be efficient as the pop method will take O(n) time.

 To make efficient priority queue, we can use a min/max heap.
 This will return
-the highest priority element in just O(log n) time but this will also take O(log
+the highest priority element in just O(log n) time, but this will also take O(log
-n) time for each push whereas this will take constant time in case of normal
+n) time for each push, whereas this will take constant time in case of a normal
 array.
 So we should always choose the method which is more efficient for our use
 case.